Lisa-MI/test-repo/README.md

 # test-repo
 Test Repository Coursera
-## editinf the file
+## editing the file

-It's a markdown file in this respoitory
+It's a markdown file in this repository